Emergingtech-RAteam/cdk-eks-blueprints-patterns/README.md

 # EKS Blueprints Patterns

-Welcome to the `EKS Blueprints Patterns` repository.
+Welcome to the `EKS Blueprints Patterns` repository

 This repository contains a number of samples for how you can leverage the [Amazon EKS Blueprints](https://github.com/aws-quickstart/cdk-eks-blueprints).
 You can think of the patterns as "codified" reference architectures, which can be explained and executed as code in the customer environment.